AISelect_20250918_110326_Canva.jpg

 Another concerning trend is that both rents and home prices continue to increase.

 As a result, many people have to spend a significant part of their income on housing, which makes it harder to afford other necessities and leads to more social inequality.
-The growth of privatisation -in which investors buy properties to let, instead of individuals owning their homes- has reduced the number of affordable options for citizens with low- or middle-incomes.
+The growth of privatisation -in which investors buy properties to let, instead of individuals owning their own homes- has reduced the number of affordable options for citizens with low- or middle-incomes.

 On the other hand, new housing development has slowed down due to licences, strict regulatory requirements, and a shortage of skilled construction workers.
 Besides that, existing opportunities for housing are not being fully used.
 Tourism and websites like Airbnb have encouraged the conversion of homes into short-term rentals.
 Additionally, many empty business buildings that could be repurposed as new homes remain unused.